chrisbonifacio/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- The biggest difference between .forEach and .map is that while they both loop through an array and execute a function on each item, .map always returns a new copy of the array. forEach does not return anything, it simply executes the callback function once for every element in the array.

 2. What is the difference between a function and a method?

+- The main difference is a method is a function assigned to an object property.

 3. What is closure?

+- Closure is the concept of having functions nested within eachother, creating levels of functional scope, and all functions have access to variables declared inside of the outer functins going up the scope chain, never down/inward.

 4. Describe the four rules of the 'this' keyword.

+- Window Binding: if 'this' is used without context on the global scope, it is binded to the window object (or global in node).

+- new Binding: if an object is created using the new keyword, 'this' is binded to the new object created

+- Implicit Binding: if 'this' is used inside of an object - usually a method - when that method is called, 'this' is binded to the object the method is being called on, unless explicitly stated otherwise.

+- Explicit Binding: using call, apply, and bind, we can explicitly bind 'this' to a specific object. 'call' accepts one or more arguments, 'apply' accepts an array of arguments, and 'bind' can be used to create a copy of a function or method with 'this' permanently binded to an object.

 5. Why do we need super() in an extended class?

+- We need super() in an extended in order to call and have access to the attributes of the parent class.
+After super() is called, we can then create unique attributes that only apply to the child class.
+Also, it needs to be called before accessing 'this', since 'this' is not initialized until super() is called.

 ## Project Set up